 If you’ve “re-used” Audible credits before because audiobooks are so expensive, I want to point you to better options for more affordable audiobook listening.
 With these, you can listen to as many audiobooks as you want – legally – while authors and narrators are paid fairly.

-One option is signing up for an unlimited audiobook subscription like Audible’s own Audible Plus (this is actually free for you as an Audible Premium Plus subscriber), Amazon’s Kindle Unlimited, which includes thousands of audiobooks, services like Scribd, or digital libraries like Hoopla that you can use with your local library card.
+One option is signing up for an unlimited audiobook subscription like Audible’s own Audible Plus (this is actually free for you if you are already an Audible Premium Plus subscriber), Amazon’s Kindle Unlimited, which includes thousands of audiobooks, services like Everand, or digital library apps like Hoopla that you can use with your local library card.

 Another option is to buy cheap audiobooks that cost significantly less than an Audible credit, like Amazon’s Whispersync deals or Chirp audiobooks.